leondutoit/open-data/trends.md

 ##### Storage

-publish data in repositories / store in archives
+Two Norwegian data archives (or repositories) are available: the [Norwegian Social Science Data Services (NSD)](http://www.nsd.uib.no/nsddata/arkivering/en/001_deposit_data.html) archive, and the [Norstore data archive](https://www.norstore.no/services/archive) - which is still in a beta phase.

+EUDAT b2share
-examples: NSD, Norstore, EUDAT b2share pros and cons should be possible to find it even when phsyical or network location changes PID (function, examples)
+pros and cons
+should be possible to find it even when phsyical or network location changes PID (function, examples)